mythmakerseven/unitedfruitcompany/README.md

 * `Image`: A special image component that fades into view when it finishes loading.
 It takes a source URL and alt text as props.
 * `Navbar`: The navbar, pretty self-explanatory.
 * `NavOffset`: All it does is use a bit of logic to determine whether to include a `margin-top` property depending on whether we want the navbar to overlap the content or not.
 Everything is wrapped in this component in `/pages/_app.tsx`.
+* `PagePicker`: Provides a nice menu to navigate between pages in a paginated post list.
+For props it requires the number of pages and a `setPage` callback.
 * `Post`: Displays the contents of a text post, with some simple logic for handling featured images.
 * `PostCard`: A card that takes a post object as a prop, and displays the title and featured image.
 Intended to be used to list text-based posts, e.g. on the `/bios` page.
 * `PostList`: Given an array of posts, `PostList` spits out a header, a bunch of `PostCard`s, and a `SearchPane` with tag suggestions.